Key Takeaways

 Cost-Benefit Reality Check

-While the upfront cost of an RO system might seem steep compared to a $30 pitcher filter, consider what you’re getting.
-If you’re currently buying bottled water (which studies show contains microplastics anyway), an RO system typically pays for itself within one to two years while providing superior protection.
+While the upfront cost of an RO system might seem steep compared to a $30 pitcher filter, consider what you’re actually getting.
+If you’re currently buying bottled water (which studies show often contains microplastics anyway), an RO system usually pays for itself within one to two years while providing far better protection.

 Absolutely!
 RO systems are excellent at removing a wide range of emerging contaminants that concern health experts, including: